 Definition under the GDPR

-An individual has the right to require a data controller to erase personal data concerning him without undue delay where one of the following applies:
+An individual has the right to require a data controller to erase personal data concerning them without undue delay where one of the following applies:

 What does the GDPR definition really mean?